owenthereal/priority_test/README.md

 # DESCRIPTION

-PriorityTest is gem that delivers fast feedback for your tests by prioritizing them.
+PriorityTest is a gem that delivers fast feedback for your tests by prioritizing them.
 It prioritizes tests based on two assumptions discovered by [Kent Beck](https://twitter.com/#!/kentbeck) in his tool [JUnit Max](http://junitmax.com/):